 Census Impacts on Funding

 Census counts greatly influence funding amounts that are committed to each state to ensure all populations are treated fairly in the distribution of public goods and services.
-The George Washington University Program “Counting for Dollars” estimated that North Dakota obtained $1,910 in federal funds per person in FY2015 for just sixteen of the largest federal programs.
+The George Washington University Program “Counting for Dollars” estimated that North Dakota obtained $1,910 in federal funds per person in the fiscal year 2015 for just sixteen of the largest federal programs.
 These 16 are programs in which the census count is used to a higher extent in the formula for distribution among the states.

 According to census officials, missing one resident on the census results in a loss of approximately $19,100 in various forms of federal funding over 10 years ($1,910 per person each year); a missed household is approximately $44,312.
 If just 0.1% of North Dakota’s population was missed, that would mean $15 million in funds that can never be accessed.

 Subsequent reports identified a total of 300 other federal programs in which the census count is used in some manner to determine the distribution of funds.
-However, each of these programs differ in how the population count influences the outcome.
-The impact beyond the initial 16 federal programs is probably uncalculatable.
-However, what is clear is that these 300 additional programs would push the amount above the $1,910 figure used for the initial 16 federal programs.
-Thus, the $1,910 figure that is referred to earlier is likely highly conservative.
-Adjusting it for inflation since 2015 is about $2,070 in 2020.
-Likewise, a person not counted in the census will result in a loss of funds into the state in the amount of $20,700 over the decade.
+However, each of these programs differs in how the population count influences the outcome.
+Nevertheless, the $1,910 figure that is referred to earlier is likely highly conservative without factoring in inflation since 2015 (which is approximately $2,070 in 2020).
 In addition, the census determines the number of representatives at both the state and federal levels.

 No census is perfect.
 Individuals will always be missed.
 In a 2012 report, the Census Bureau estimated that 3.9 percent or roughly 26,200 residents of the state’s population were “omitted” from the 2010 decennial census counted.